Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Study Design

 In this study, we investigate the effectiveness of five prompting strategies for code translation.
 These include one strategy based on the commonly adopted direct translation approach, two pseudocode-based translation strategies, and two hybrid translation strategies.

-\begin{enumerate}[leftmargin=*] \item \textit{Direct Translation (abbr. \sd):} This strategy prompts LLMs to translate the programs in the source PL to the target PL.
-The strategy is widely adopted by existing LLM-based code translation studies \cite{fse24llmtranslation,icse24translationllmsurvey}.
+\begin{enumerate}[leftmargin=*] \item \textit{Direct Translation (abbr. \sd):} This strategy prompts LLMs to translate original programs in the source PL to the target PL in one step.
+The strategy is widely used by existing LLM-based code translation studies \cite{fse24llmtranslation,icse24translationllmsurvey}.
 We follow these studies to design the prompt as shown in \Cref{subfig: prompt-directtranslate}.